CJoseFlores/spring-boot-config-doc-maven-plugin/README.md

 |failBuildOnMissingMetadata|boolean|`true`|Whether or not to fail the build if the 'spring-configuration-metadata' file cannot be loaded, or does not exist.|

 ## Artifact Publication
-All artifact are published to maven central.
+All artifacts are published to maven central.